microsoft/qsharp-compiler/src/QsFmt/SPECIFICATION.md

 ## Where to get the formatter

-The `Microsoft.Quantum.QsFormatter` NuGet package will be distributed with the rest of Q# on NuGet.org.
+The `Microsoft.Quantum.QSharp.Formatter` NuGet package will be distributed with the rest of Q# on NuGet.org.
-As a dotnet tool, it is installed with the command `dotnet tool install Microsoft.Quantum.QsFormatter`.
+As a dotnet tool, it is installed with the command `dotnet tool install Microsoft.Quantum.QSharp.Formatter`.

 ## How to use the command line formatter